SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.1.1

+A new controller action function "openRaceReports" has been defined, which might be triggered by an external event source to open the "Race Reports" app.
+Similar, and a new plugin action "RaceReportsOpen" is available in the "Race Strategist" plugin to open the "Race Reports" from your controller by a press of a button.

 [Experts Only] This release introduces a new syntax for controller function configuration items.
 If you have defined your own controller function in the "Configuration Patch.ini" file, for example

 	Custom.1.Call=?Wet Track